 Nishiki Market is simple to find and can be found from walking 30 – 45 minutes from Nijo Castle or even getting the metro.
 You can find the market a few minutes walk from Shijo Station on the Karasuma Subway Line or Karasuma or Kawaramachi Stations on the Hankyu Line.

-Nishiki Market What To Eat Guide
+Nishiki Market Food Guide

 We were lucky enough to be taken to Nishiki Market when on a food tour with Ninja Food Tours. (link to tour post) While on our tour we tried 3 different stalls for things to eat, 2 of them being my favourite from the tour were the fried eel and soy milk doughnuts.